SigmaSkid/Tearware/README.md

 - Explosion Brush
 - Fire Brush

+## Binds
 All features are bindable.
 To bind something right click on it,
 then press the key you want to use.
 Use enter to remove the bind.

+## Customizable colors.
+Click on the color square, on the right, with
+- Left mouse button to open color menu.
+- Middle mouse button to paste color from cache.
+- Right mouse button to copy color to cache.

+## Customizable settings.
+Click the square on the right side next to features that offer customization, to access their settings.